Riley Morris

-Riley D. Morris (March 22, 1934 or 1935 – April 5, 1997) was an American football linebacker and defensive end who played three seasons in the American Football League (AFL) for the Oakland Raiders and five seasons in the Atlantic Coast Football League (ACFL) for the Boston/New Bedford Sweepers, Waterbury Orbits and Quincy Giants.
-He played college football at Florida A&M.
+Riley D. Morris (March 22, 1934 or 1935 – April 5, 1997) was an American professional football linebacker and defensive end who played three seasons in the American Football League (AFL) for the Oakland Raiders and five seasons in the Atlantic Coast Football League (ACFL) for the Boston / New Bedford Sweepers, Waterbury Orbits and Quincy Giants.
+He played college football for the Florida A&M Rattlers.

 Early life and education

 Morris was born in either 1934 or 1935 in Jacksonville, Florida.
 He attended Stanton Preparatory School there and graduated in c.
 1954.
 Morris joined Florida A&M University after graduating from Stanton Prep and as a freshman was described as having "tremendous possibilities" by coach Hansel Tookes.
 As a sophomore, he earned a starting position and was reported by the Tallahassee Democrat as a "bright prospect."
-As a junior in 1956, Morris was named third-team All-SIAC.
+As a junior in 1956, Morris was named third-team All-Southern Intercollegiate Athletic Conference (SIAC).

 In September 1957, The Pittsburgh Courier reported that Morris is "looked upon by some as one of the best men at his position in the country."
 He returned as Florida A&M starting tackle for his senior year.
 The Alabama Tribune listed him as a potential All-American candidate.
-The 1957 Florida A&M football team compiled an undefeated 9–0 record and were named Black college national champions.
+The 1957 Florida A&M football team compiled an undefeated 9–0 record and were named black college national champions.